 Five-time World Champion, the UK’s most successful F1 driver and the second most successful F1 driver in history (behind the great Michael Schumacher) is Lewis Hamiliton.
 He’s also vegan.
 In the video above, he talks about the benefits.

 Numerous fighting stars also adopt vegan diets such as boxer David Haye who held multiple world championships in two weight classes (it doesn’t look like he struggled to pack on muscle despite being a Vegan).
 UFC superstar Nate Diaz is also a vegan.
+The ‘Baddest Man on the Planet’ Mike Tyson is also now a vegan.

 One of the best goal scorers around, a previous winner of the Premier League’s golden boot and three Premier League titles with Manchester City.
 Agüero says switching to a plant-based diet helped speed his post-injury recovery and reduces the severity of injuries.